zonneplan/KiBot/README.md

         This filter is based on regular expressions.
         It also provides some shortcuts for common situations.
         Note that matches aren't case sensitive and spaces at the beggining and the end are removed.
+        The internal `_mechanical` filter emulates the KiBoM behavior for default exclusions.
+        The internal `_kicost_dnp` filter emulates KiCost's `dnp` field.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.
     - `config_field`: [string='Config'] Name of the field used to clasify components.